Trapezites phigalia

 Trapezites phigalia, commonly known as the heath ochre or phigalia skipper, is a species of butterfly in the family Hesperiidae.
 It is endemic to Australia, where it occurs in New South Wales, Queensland, South Australia and Victoria.
+It is primarily found in eucalypt woodlands, open forests, and coastal healthland habitats.

 Description

 Trapezites phigalia adults are brown above and brownish-grey below with yellow or orange markings on the wings and a wingspan of approximately 30 mm.
 From above, the forewings each exhibit a black central area containing three yellow spots, a median yellow spot near the dorsum, and a subapical band of three pale spots, while the hindwings each exhibit a broad yellow-orange central band.
 From below, the forewings exhibit a central black patch and markings as above, while the hindwings are dotted with 10 brown circular markings, irregular in shape.
 Adult males and females appear similar, though the yellow spots on the wings are larger on females.
 Eggs are dome shaped, cream in colour, measuring approximately 1.2 mm in diameter with approximately 21 longitudinal ribs.
 Larvae are pinkish-grey with a roughly-textured dark brown head, measuring up to 28 mm in length depending on instar.
 Pupae are brown, covered with a waxy grey powder, measuring approximately 19 mm in length.